FraFabbri/frafabbri.github.io/_pages/about.md

   - /about.html
 ---

+I am a Research Scientist at Spotify.

-I am a 4th year Ph.D. student at UPF, Barcelona, working on Algorithmic Fairness, with a particular focus on Recommender Systems.
-My work focuses on analyzing and mitigating unintended and potentially harmful effects embedded in online social platforms (e.g. social networks, music streaming platforms, rental marketplaces, etc...).
+Previously, I received (cum laude) my Ph.D. in Computer Science, at Pompeu Fabra University, Barcelona.
+My work focused on analyzing and mitigating unintended and potentially harmful effects embedded in online social platforms (e.g. social networks, music streaming platforms, rental marketplaces, etc...).

-I am supported by the Vicente López scholarship, awarded by [Eurecat, Research Center in Catalunya](https://eurecat.org/) and I am luckily advised by Dr. [Francesco Bonchi](http://www.francescobonchi.com) and Prof. [Carlos Castillo](https://chato.cl).
+I was supported by the Vicente López scholarship, awarded by [Eurecat, Research Center in Catalunya](https://eurecat.org/) and I was luckily advised by Dr. [Francesco Bonchi](http://www.francescobonchi.com) and Prof. [Carlos Castillo](https://chato.cl).

 Prior to start my PhD, I have been awarded with a full grant to participate the 8 weeks study program in Artificial Intelligence at [Pi School](https://picampus-school.com/programme/school-of-ai/), Rome, Italy.